niroliyanage/devshutdown/README.md

 ```
 ## Localised Testing

-The function can be tested using the `sam local` offering by sam
+The function can be tested using  `sam local`

 Executing the following will create a  mock endpoint to test the function against